Vyral/base-template/_posts/2018-11-16-what-zillow-is-doing-to-real-estate-agents-commissions.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>As Zillow and other online real estate companies keep playing a bigger role in the sales process, they’ll keep taking a larger portion of us agents’ commissions.</em></p>
+<p style="text-align: center;"><em>As Zillow and other online real estate companies keep playing a bigger role in the sales process, they’ll keep taking a larger portion of agents’ commissions.</em></p>

 What is Zillow doing to real estate commissions?&nbsp;